ctt-gob-es/oaw/docker/README.md

 If you still encounter the same error, ensure that you have `jdk` installed and not just `jre`.
 You can have both versions, but you definitely need `jdk`.

-Please note that this step involves generating the "war" file for your application.
 Other commands that might be helpful are:

 ```bash